ferasboulala/ferasboulala.github.io/_posts/2019-11-08-linked-lists.md

 };
 ```

-I was made aware of this when I stubbled upon Linux data structures.
-Unlike C++, C dos not have a standard library for general purpose data structures and algorithms (you could always use _gnulib_ but that comes at a very strong assumptions that you are using autotools. _glib_ is a good choice though.) and so I wondered how did the kernel writers achieve anything down there.
+I was made aware of this when I stumbled upon Linux data structures.
+Unlike C++, C dos not have a standard library for general purpose data structures and algorithms (you could always use _gnulib_ but that comes at a very strong assumptions that you are using _autotools_. _glib_ is a good choice though.) and so I wondered how did the kernel writers achieve anything down there.